 \subsubsection{General split-direction advection}

-Once the reconstruction has been performed at time $t_{n}$, it is used to obtain the approximate position of the interface, and the volumes $\cijk$ at time $t_{n+1}$.
-The following discussion of momentum advection is based on two VOF advection methods, (Figure \ref{lagfig}) Lagrangian Explicit and Weymouth and Yue advection.
-We first describe the common features of these two methods.
+The interface reconstruction at time $t_{n}$ is then used to obtain the position of the interface and the volumes $\cijk$ at the next discrete time $t_{n+1}$.
+The following discussion of momentum advection is based on two VOF advection methods, Lagrangian Explicit and Weymouth and Yue's schemes.
+We first describe their common features.